yangr0/RVuln/README.md

 # Installation

-You may use the [installation guide](https://github.com/iinc0gnit0/RVuln/blob/master/Installation.md) to install
+You can install the binary [here]() (recommended)

+[Installation guide](https://github.com/iinc0gnit0/RVuln/blob/master/Installation.md) will be for manual installation

 # How to use?